algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 ## Main Classes

-* Configuration � Data set up on program initialization based on inputs from user that don�t change.
+* Configuration - Data set up on program initialization based on inputs from user that don't change.
 Contains: list of tank sizes, the target mix, and configuration options.
-* Configuration Options � easily serialized set of values used to control the parameters of operation, such as heuristics.
+* Configuration Options - easily serialized set of values used to control the parameters of operation, such as heuristics.
-* Mix � a list of numbers corresponding to the amount of each wine in the tank
+* Mix - a list of numbers corresponding to the amount of each wine in the tank
-* State � a list of mixes, one for each tank.
+* State - a list of mixes, one for each tank.
-* Tank list � a set of indices representing a set of tanks.
+* Tank list - a set of indices representing a set of tanks.
 Indices should be non-repeated and ascending.
-* Transfer � contains an input tank list and output tank list.
+* Transfer - contains an input tank list and output tank list.
 Used for considering possible steps, and storing the list of chosen steps to arrive at the final state.

 ## Challenge